Quarantining with St Giles

 Due to the ongoing COVID-19 pandemic, the following travel restrictions are in place for the UK and Canada:

-UK: from Friday 10th July, travel corridors will allow students from many countries to arrive in the UK and not need to self-isolate.
+UK: currently, travel corridors allow students from many countries to arrive in the UK and not need to self-isolate.
 You can see the full list of exempt countries here, and this list will be updated regularly.
 Students from countries not on the list will still be required to quarantine for 14 days.
 All arrivals to the UK will need to fill in a passenger locator form.
+You can find out more about what you will need to do before you arrive on the English UK website.

 Many of our students, therefore, will be able to come and study at one of our schools once they reopen, but they may need to self-isolate for the first two weeks of their course.